daquilino/Flashcard-Generator/README.md

 # Flashcard-Generator

-Flashcard-Generator essentially constitute an API that allows users to create two types of flashcards, Basic and Cloze-Deleted.
+Flashcard-Generator contains two modules, basicCard.js and clozeCard.js, that allows users to create two types of flashcards, Basic and Cloze-Deleted.

 - Basic flashcards have a 'front' (queston), and a 'back' (answer).